 Know the Highlights

 After taking note of all the highlights, the next step is to advertise appropriately.
-Place your ad online, as over 80% of renters conduct their search for a new home through online search engines.
+It’s not as easy as simply placing a sign in the front lawn.
+We live in a digital age, which means that if you’re not advertising online, you’re missing out on a huge pool of potential tenants.
+Im fact, over 80% of renters conduct their search for a new home through online search engines.
 Make sure to market across all the popular sites, such as Zillow, Trulia, Hotpads, etc. And along with spreading a wide advertising net, be sure to take quality photos to go with it.
-A picture’s worth a thousand words and often leaves the biggest first impression.
+A picture is worth a thousand words and often leaves the biggest first impression.

 Update Your Listing

 Another key part of finding tenants and filling your vacancy quickly during the off-season is to update your listing quickly and appropriately.
 If you’re not getting any interest in the first week, try lowering your price to reach more prospective tenants.
-Polish up your ad or try switching the main photo to feature the best highlights of the property, or try offering a move-in incentive to draw more attention.
+Polish up your ad or try switching the main photo to feature the best highlights of the property.
+If that doesn’t work, try offering a move-in incentive to draw more attention.

 And of course, the best solution to filling your vacancy during the off-season is to keep the tenants you already have.
 If you have good tenants who pay on time, focus on retaining them by keeping the property well maintained and addressing issues in a timely and efficient manner.